 CPER invests primarily in Eligible Copper Futures Contracts, a significant portion of which are traded on United States exchanges, including the COMEX.
 However, a portion of CPER's trades may take place on markets and exchanges outside the United States.
-Trading on such non-U.S. markets or exchanges presents risks because they are not subject to the same degree of regulation as their U.S. counterparts, including potentially different or diminished investor protections.
-In trading contracts denominated in currencies other than U.S. dollars, CPER is subject to the risk of adverse exchange-rate movements between the dollar and the functional currencies of such contracts.
+Trading on such non-U.S. markets or exchanges presents risks because such markets and exchanges may not be subject to the same degree of regulation as their U.S. counterparts, including potentially different or diminished investor protections.
+In trading contracts denominated in currencies other than U.S. dollars, CPER is subject to the risk of adverse exchange-rate movements between the U.S. dollar and the functional currencies of such contracts.
 Additionally, trading on non-U.S. exchanges is subject to the risks presented by exchange controls, expropriation, increased tax burdens and exposure to local economic declines and political instability.
 An adverse development with respect to any of these variables could reduce the profit or increase the loss earned on trades in the affected international markets.